 Attract women to become part of your workforce

 Employers can take an active role in making sure female manual workers are being hired, promoted, and compensated fairly.
 Creating more gender-inclusive training can be a significant component in closing the gender pay and opportunity gap in blue-collar professions.
-It is worth spending some time to think about changes in your job ads, on your company culture pages and also in your everyday work life.
+It is worth spending some time to think about changes in your job ads, on your company culture pages, and also in your everyday work life.
 Ask your female employees what they would like to see.
 In addition to that, we have collected a few best practices from other companies that should help you get inspired to find the right actions for your company.

 1. Address the bias against female workers

-Your effort to provide a better employee experience for women is company-wide effort.
+Your effort to provide a better employee experience for women is a company-wide effort.
 Providing anti-bias training to executives, managers, and supervisors can help create momentum toward better gender inclusion.
 A culture change is necessary to remove bias toward women from hiring, training, promotion, and performance feedback systems.
 It is also helpful to change your external communication about the topic.
 Put women on your recruitment flyers, use them for social media, and build a diverse employer brand.

 2. Provide a thought-through safety training

 Helping women can require new training options to create an equal playing field.
 For example, Forbes cites how some transportation companies have begun offering self-defense training to female truck drivers.
 Ask your employees what they are needing to feel safe in their jobs.
-It is possible that there might be a different training need for heavy work tasks to compensate an possible lower physical strength.
+It is possible that there might be a different training need for heavy work tasks to compensate for a possible lower physical strength.

 3. Create mentors